How collaborative teaching helps students in Singapore

 Many educational institutions still use a “top-down” approach to teaching in Singapore, which emphasises achievement and meritocracy as a means to motivate learning.

-This way of teaching in Singapore ensures general classroom management.
+This ensures general classroom management.
 However, it does little to nothing for the student’s intrinsic motivation to learn or to build positive relationships with teachers and classmates.

-We believe in a collaborative approach across stakeholders when teaching in Singapore.
+We believe in a collaborative approach across stakeholders when teaching.
 Additionally, we integrate therapy into the academic programme with a team of specialists.
 These include counsellors, psychologists, occupational and speech therapists, and naturalistic behaviour interventionists.
 They utilise the collaborative teaching approach to support our students.

 Collaborative teaching in Singapore fosters open communication between teachers and students, allowing students to achieve their educational outcomes more effectively.